Abdulaziz-kh-Hatem/Abdulaziz-kh-Hatem/README.md

 - Machine Learning and Deep Learning for Biomedical Applications
 - Artificial Intelligence in Healthcare
 - Assistive Human-Computer Interfaces (HCI) and Brain-Computer Interfaces (BCI)
-- Embedded Systems and TinyML for Biomedical Applications
+- TinyML for Biomedical Applications

 ### Academic Goal
 My goal is to pursue graduate studies through an M.Sc. followed by a Ph.D., developing a long-term research career in Biomedical Engineering.
 I am particularly interested in research on wearable biosensing and physiological monitoring, combining biomedical devices, biosignal processing, machine learning, and artificial intelligence to develop practical healthcare technologies.